 This then led to further opportunities to work on technical training online with projects including a one-stop portal for building surveying-related articles, technical papers and training material for surveyors who specialise in building interiors.
 I also helped support and coordinate a surveying graduate programme, providing a range of technical support and mock interviews.
 I was then able to draw on all this experience when I became a chartered surveyor in 2011.

-Given my enthusiasm for buildings, I decided that my final dissertation would explore the factors affecting whether or not to move historic properties; I also had an isurv article published covering the topic.
+Given my enthusiasm for buildings, I decided that my final dissertation would explore the factors affecting whether or not to move historic properties.

 Together with additional experience in trainee and graduate programmes I applied for FRICS designation, which I was lucky enough to achieve in 2014 between two spells of maternity leave.
 I am now an expert adviser to residential chartered valuation surveyors on technical matters, as well as a subject matter expert on new build.